MS in Child Life Specialist

 "Loma Linda University's Child Life program exposes its students to an array of clinical settings where child life skills can be practiced--including hospital sites, Camp Good Grief, Children's Day, and Teddy Bear Clinic, among others.
 The education, clinical experience, and staff support that I obtained throughout the program has prepared me to excel in the Child Life profession.
 I am very pleased to have been a part of the program!"Mayra, Alumni 2011

 Applicants to the MS degree in the Child Life Specialist Program must meet the School of Behavioral Health admission requirements as outlined in the Loma Linda University Catalog and give evidence of academic ability, professional comportment and mature judgment.
-Those who meet these requirements as well as the published deadlines for any of the following terms may enroll during fall, winter, spring or summer quarters.
 Additional admission requirements include:

 - Bachelor’s degree in the Social Sciences or equivalent